sahithyandev/s3/src/content/docs/computer-architecture/04-risc-v-architecture.md

 ### Key Characteristics

-- Modularity: RISC-V has a small base integer instruction set (RV32I/RV64I) with optional extensions (M for multiplication, F/D for floating-point, etc.)
+- Modularity: RISC-V has a small base integer instruction set (RV32I/RV64I) with optional extensions.
-- Simplicity: Clean design with fixed-length 32-bit instructions (in the base encoding)
+- Simplicity: Clean design with fixed-length 32-bit instructions (in the base encoding).
-- Scalability: Supports various implementation sizes from embedded microcontrollers to high-performance computing
+- Scalability: Supports various implementation sizes from embedded microcontrollers to high-performance computing.

 ### Memory Addressing

-RISC-V uses a load-store architecture where only specific load and store instructions can access memory.
+RISC-V uses a load-store architecture where only a small set of load and store instructions can access memory.
 All other operations work directly on the registers.

 ### Extensions